appmintee/Privacy-Policy/index.md

 - *Opt-Out:* You can opt out of receiving marketing emails by following the unsubscribe instructions in any email we send you.

-- *Data Deletion:* You may request to delete your personal data by contacting us at [contact email].
+- *Data Deletion:* You may request to delete your personal data by contacting us at appmintee@gmail.com.
 Please note that some data may be retained for legal or administrative purposes.

 ### 6. *Children’s Privacy*
 Mintee does not knowingly collect or solicit personal information from anyone under the age of 13.
 If we learn that we have collected personal information from a child under 13, we will take steps to delete that information.